kevinwchiang/kevinwchiang.github.io/_posts/2015-08-08-hackathons.markdown

 have attended several hackathons before.
 Getting into any of these hackathons is considered a big deal in the world of tech and is something that attendees will highlight on their resumes.<br/>

 <footer>I hope that this presentation has encouraged you to attend a hackathon.
 It’s a really good way to  learn new things, make friends, and possibly build something really cool!
-Thank you
+Thank you for reading.
 </footer>
 </p>
 </body>